Saeed Zahedi: Honours and awards

-Zahedi is author of over 125 publications related to prosthesis research and has patented over 35 inventions.
+Zahedi is the author of over 125 publications related to prosthesis research and has patented over 35 inventions.
 In 2011 he was nominated for the Prince Philip Designers Prize for which he received a Special Commendation.
 In 2013 he received the Royal Designer for Industry (RDI) award for engineering design.

-He and his team were finalists in the 2010 MacRobert Award for work on the Echelon hydraulic ankle-foot, the world's first self-aligning ankle-foot prosthesis.
+He and his team were finalists in the 2010 MacRobert Award for work on the Echelon hydraulic ankle-foot, the world's first self-aligning prosthesis.
 Along with four colleagues, Zahedi won the 2016 MacRobert Award for their development of Linx.

 Zahedi is a member of ISO, CEN and IEC Working Groups.
 He has won 5 BLESMA awards, IMechE Special Needs, and ISPO Forchheimer in 1989, for his PhD work conducted at Strathclyde University.

 In the 2000 New Year Honours, Zahedi was awarded an OBE for "services to the Prosthetics Industry".
 In 2017, during the ISPO World Congress in Cape Town, Zahedi delivered one of the three keynote speeches to the 2,000 participants.

 Zahedi received a knighthood in the Queen's Birthday Honours 2017 "for services to Engineering and Innovation".

+In 2019 Zahedi was made an Honorary Fellow of the IMechE to recognise his outstanding contribution to innovation and engineering in the field of rehabilitation.

+Zahedi served as Chair of the ISPO Scientific Committee from 2020 to 2022 and currently sits on the committee as the Past-Chair, remaining actively involved in the ISPO UK Committee as well as the wider activities of ISPO International.

 Personal life

 Zahedi married Shirin Zahedi (née Sadeghian) in 1988.
-The couple have two children.
+The couple has two children.
 He resides in London.